RuthAngus/gauge/README.md

-# The gauge
+#GRANOLA
-Calibrating MS ages using galactic dynamics with Gaia, Kepler and APOGEE.
+Testing gyrochronology at late ages and calibrating MS dating methods using galactic dynamics with Gaia, Kepler and APOGEE.

 Codez:
 -----